-Ensure that the supply voltage to the unit is within the acceptable range, not exceeding 10% over the rated voltage or 10% under the rated voltage.
+Ensure that the supply voltage to the unit is not more than 10 $\,\%$ over the rated voltage or 10 $\,\%$ under the rated voltage.

-9.2.2 Power Wire Sizes, Disconnect Switch and Breaker
+9.2.2 Power Wires Sizes, Disconnect Switch and Breaker

 Refer to the unit nameplate for minimum circuit ampacity, and maximum fuse or circuit breaker (HACR TYPE per NEC).
 Install power cords and properly sized disconnect switch and breaker.